fpillet/NSLogger/README.markdown

 # NSLogger #

 *NSLogger* is a high perfomance logging utility which displays traces emitted by client applications.
 It replaces your usual *NSLog()*-based traces and provides powerful additions like display filtering, image and binary logging, traces buffering, timing information, etc.

+You'll find instructions for use in the [NSLogger wiki](http://github.com/fpillet/NSLogger/wiki/).

 Your application emits traces using the *NSLogger* [trace APIs](http://github.com/fpillet/NSLogger/wiki/NSLogger-API).
 The desktop viewer application (running on **Mac OS X 10.6 or later**) displays them.